nico-bt/React-Library-Tuto/README.md

 # React Testing Library

-Coding practice for learning Testing.
+Coding practice to learn Testing.
 From a starter todo-app from Net-Ninja youtube channel.